Kenneth Cross (physiologist)

-Sir Kenneth William Cross FRCP (26 March 1916 – 10 October 1990) was a British physiologist who was principally known for his fundamental contributions to the physiology of newborns that are relevant to paediatric practice.
+Kenneth William Cross FRCP (26 March 1916 – 10 October 1990) was a British physiologist who was principally known for his fundamental contributions to the physiology of newborns that are relevant to paediatric practice.

 Life

 Kenneth Cross was educated at St Paul's School, London from 1930 to 1935 and then at St Mary's Hospital, London where he won a Moran Scholarship, a Rugby Scholarship, that was established by Lord Moran Charles Wilson, 1st Baron Moran as a way of picking up the best students for medicine.
 Within 2 years, Cross had passed the membership examination of the college, in 1940.
 After several junior house appointments at the beginning of World War II, Cross served in the emergency medical service.
 Although considered combative by nature, Cross was a self confessed pacifist by conviction, and even though he spent time with the Friends' Ambulance Unit in China during World War II, Cross rarely spoke about the work.

 Cross was married twice.
 His first wife, Joyce Wilson, was depressed and died by suicide in 1970.
 Cross was also depressed himself, but he usually managed to mask his mood in public, albeit at the cost of worse symptoms at home.
 His second wife was Sheila Cross.